Mariners vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners are 6-6 in games they were listed as the moneyline favorite (winning 50% of those games).
+- The Mariners have gone 6-7 in games they were listed as the moneyline favorite (winning 46.2% of those games).

-- Seattle has a 4-1 record (winning 80% of its games) when it has played as moneyline favorites of -160 or shorter.
+- When playing as moneyline favorites with odds of -130 or shorter, Seattle has a record of 4-6 (40%).

-- The Mariners have a 61.5% chance to win this contest based on the moneyline's implied probability.
+- The Mariners have an implied moneyline win probability of 56.5% in this game.

-- Seattle has combined with opponents to go over the total nine times this season for a 9-7-1 record against the over/under.
+- Seattle has had an over/under set by oddsmakers 18 times, and have combined with opponents to go over the total in 10 of those games (10-7-1).

-- The Mariners have had a spread set for just one contest this season, and they did not cover.
+- The Mariners have had a run line set for just one game this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.